Support

 Using Alt-Text Annotations

-Create and add beautifully crafted alt text descriptions to your images
+Create and add beautifully crafted Alt-text descriptions in multiple languages to your images

 Stark’s Alt-Text Annotations tool automatically checks your designs for alt text and suggests changes based on common mistakes, such as redundant information or emoji usage.